outmoded/rejoice/README.md

 Lead Maintainer - [Lloyd Benson](https://github.com/lloydbenson)

-Rejoice is a CLI tool for starting up hapi.
-It relies on the composer glue (http://github.com/hapijs/glue).
+Rejoice is a CLI tool for hapi which requires a json file with the config.
+It relies on the composer library called glue (http://github.com/hapijs/glue).

 To start it up simply: